 As an example, I wrote about the East-West Economic Corridor railway that would travel from Myanmar to Vietnam, via Thailand and Laos.
 In the newsletter I expand on articles that are published each week with extra commentary, such as would it be possible to travel from Danang to Yangon by train.

 [The East–West Economic Corridor Railway from Myanmar to Vietnam.]

-By subscribing to Living In Asia you also contribute to fresh stories at Nomadic Notes.
-I enjoy doing trip reports at Nomadic Notes, and with a subscriber supported service I want to visit more cities that you don’t usually read about on regular travel blogs.
+By subscribing to Future Southeast Asia you also contribute to fresh stories at Nomadic Notes.
+I enjoy doing trip reports at Nomadic Notes, and with a subscriber-supported service, I want to visit more cities that you don’t usually read about on regular travel blogs.
 Places like cites in provincial Indonesia, or border towns with Special Economic Zones.
 I’m not here to tell you what are the ten best things to do in Bangkok are, but what is life like in Banjarmasin or Balikpapan, or the border town of Boten?